 Costa Rica’s internet penetration and mobile telephony ease the adoption and use of online financial services.
 There are plenty of opportunities in the upcoming Fintech industry in Latin-America.
 To learn more about Fintech in Costa Rica, get in touch with Biz Latin Hub.

 At Biz Latin Hub, our team of multilingual experts are equipped to provide personalized business solutions to clients and keep track of new market trends, such as monitoring the rise of fintech startups in Costa Rica.
-Our variability of market entry and back-office services is completely customizable to your business’s aspirations.
+Our variability of company formation and back-office services is completely customizable to your business’s aspirations.